DUI

 see if the officer is certified under title 17 of the code of regulations

 to administer the tests.
-Our Pasadena DUI Attorney will check to see if the breathalizer machines were properly working at the time of your arrest.
+Our Dui defense lawyers will check to see if the breathalizer machines were properly working at the time of your arrest.

 Our